protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs/index.md

 _Codecs are how IPLD moves data between the raw byte representation and their equivalent Data Model form._

 ### Codecs in Production
 The Filecoin chain is probably the most sophisticated example of DAG-CBOR IPLD blocks used to represent a very large and scalable graph of structured data.
-Instead of having to load complete files, decode their contents and find individual pieces of data, an IPLD graph like the Filecoin chain can be navigated, transferred and reasoned about using IPLD [paths or selectors](paths-selectors.md).
+Instead of having to load complete files, decode their contents and find individual pieces of data; an IPLD graph like the Filecoin chain can be navigated, transferred and reasoned about using IPLD [paths or selectors](paths-selectors.md).

 ## Intro to Schemas
-Schemas are an important tool for extending IPLD’s scope into the application layer where coherent and useful data structures are important; IPLD's primary focus is the storage and transmission of data.
+Schemas are an important tool for extending IPLD’s scope into the application layer where coherent and useful data structures are important; without Schemas, IPLD's primary focus is the storage and transmission of data, making working with IPLD that much harder.
 Schemas introduce additional Kinds to the Data Model to support application developers' reasoning about the shape of data that we expect to flow through an IPLD based system.

 ## Further Reading
 * [**IPLD Data Model**](https://ipld.io/docs/data-model/)